jsohndata/no-tiempo-mongodb-prototype/README.md

-# Rapid Functional Prototype (MongoDB + React.js)
+# No Tiempo Functional Prototype (MongoDB + React.js)
-A model that is fully operational and showcases all CRUD functionalities, with the frontend implemented using React.js and the database powered by MongoDB.
+🧰   The functionality of this prototype relies on the integration of MongoDB and the Notiempo API showcasing crucial CRUD operations.